vitaly-t/custom-string-formatter/README.md

 Spaces in between are ignored, i.e. `${  propertyName  :  filterName  }` works the same as `${propertyName:filterName}`.

-## Self-reference
+## Self-Reference

-When a property name starts with `this` (case-sensitive), the parser treats it as the reference to the parameter object itself.
+When a property starts with `this` (case-sensitive), the parser treats it as the reference to the parameter object itself.

-This is to avoid wrapping the parameter object into another object when you want to format the parameter object itself.
+It is to avoid wrapping the parameter object into another object when you want to format that object itself.

 For the above example with the filter, we can use it like this: